Targeted therapy

 • a rash that looks like acne or pimples on the face, scalp or upper body (acneiform rash)

-• a skin reaction on the palms and soles causing tenderness and blisters (hand–foot syndrome).
+• a skin reaction on the palms and soles, which may include redness, burning, pain, skin peeling and blistering, and thickened skin (called hand–foot syndrome).

-Other side effects may include fever, tiredness, joint aches, nausea, headaches, itchy eyes with or without blurred vision, diarrhoea, bleeding and bruising, and high blood pressure.
+Other side effects may include fever, tiredness, joint aches, nausea, headaches, dry or itchy eyes with or without blurred vision, diarrhoea and constipation, bleeding and bruising, and high blood pressure.

-Less commonly, some targeted therapy drugs can affect the way the heart, thyroid, liver or lungs work, or increase the risk of getting an infection.
+Less commonly, some targeted therapy drugs can affect the way the heart, thyroid or liver work, or increase the risk of getting an infection.
+It may also cause inflammation of the lungs (pneumonitis).
 If left untreated, some side effects can become serious.

 Managing side effects